Monitoring Public Behavior During a Pandemic Using Surveys: Proof-of-Concept Via Epidemic Modelling: Materials and Methods

 \subsection{Data}

 We use survey data from the HOPE (`How Democracies Cope With COVID-19') research project (www.hope-project.dk).
-Specifically, the HOPE-project fielded daily nationally representative survey in Denmark in mid-May 2020.
-Kantar Gallup conducts the data collection until the end of April 2022.
+Specifically, the HOPE-project fielded daily nationally representative survey in Denmark starting from mid-May 2020.
+Kantar Gallup, a private company, conducts the data collection until the end of April 2022.
 Each day a nationally representative sample (with a daily target of $500$ complete interviews) reports on their protective behaviour and perceptions of the COVID-19 pandemic.
 Participants are Danish citizens aged 18 years or older.
 They are recruited using stratified random sampling -- on age, sex and geographical location -- based on the database of Danish social security numbers.
-The mobility data comes from Apple \cite{APPLE}, Google \cite{GOOGLE} and major Danish mobile phone network operators \cite{MOL22} (for full description, see section S4).
+The mobility data comes from Apple \cite{APPLE}, Google \cite{GOOGLE} and major Danish mobile phone network operators \cite{MOL22} (for full description, see Supplementary Sec.~\ref{ssec:data_mobility}).